How Sheep and Lambs Are Farmed and Killed

 Disease and Illness

-Soil balling causes lumps of mud to tear the skin between a sheep’s claws and makes the animal more vulnerable to scald and occurs in muddy conditions or poorly bedded buildings.
-Farmed sheep are susceptible to a range of diseases, such as abscesses, granuloma, a painful condition of red growing tissue usually resulting from a too severe cutting of the hooves and which may never heal entirely.
+Soil balling causes lumps of mud to tear the skin between the claws of a sheep’s hooves and makes the animal more vulnerable to scald and occurs in muddy conditions or poorly bedded buildings.
+Farmed sheep are susceptible to a range of other diseases, such as abscesses and granuloma, a painful condition of red growing tissue usually resulting from a too severe cutting of the hooves and which may never heal entirely.
 Shelly hooves occur when the sole separates from the rest of the hoof; it is often a result of poor nutrition and can result in the loss of the entire hoof.
-Then there are external and internal parasites such as flystrike, worms and liver fluke.15Department for Environment, Food And Rural Affairs (DEFRAb).
-‘Lameness in Sheep.’
-Department for Environment, Food And Rural Affairs.
-Available at https://assurance.redtractor.org.uk/contentfiles/Farmers-5437.pdf [Accessed 6 April 2020].
+Then there are external and internal parasites such as flystrike, worms and liver fluke.
 Flystrike is when the soiled area around the anus becomes infected with fly maggots that burrow into the flesh.

 One way in which farmers deal with flystrike in Australia is by mulesing, which is the cutting away of skin around the sheep’s tail and it’s done without painkillers.
 While it isn’t normally done in the UK, buying merino wool supports the Australian wool industry and its cruel practices.
 Here in the UK, it is tail docking that is done to avert flystrike but both practices can cause long-lasting pain.